Olunowoade01/Load-balancer-and-Autoscaling-Group/README.md

- - i Follow the same procedure for the second instance:
+ - I Follow the same procedure for the second instance:
 ![7](./img/second%20ip.png)